How to choose a family lawyer

 Are they family law specialists?

-Like therapists, doctors, and engineers, lawyers too can be generalists and specialists.
+Like therapists, doctors, and engineers, family lawyers too can be generalists and specialists.
 However, family law is simply not an area that someone can just pick up and run with.
 Given the family court system is essentially its own entity, this means it has its own processes and nuances to become familiar with.
-This knowledge is often accumulated through experience, and not something to be found in a book.
+Experienced family lawyers accumulate this knowledge through experience, and not something to be found in a book.

 Are they experienced in all aspects of family law?

-Almost following on from the first question, family law is so much more than just about going to court in adversarial settings.
+Family law is so much more than about going to court for a fight.
 It can involve negotiating, creating and maintaining relationships, and collaboration.
-When looking up potential lawyers, try and see what settings they’ve had experience in and think about whether it fits your needs.
+When looking up potential family lawyers, try and see what settings they’ve had experience in and think about whether it fits your needs.

 Do I feel comfortable with them?

 Like any relationship – personal or professional – this is arguably one of the most important things to look for.
-This is because good relationships mean good communication, and communication between lawyer and client is key in family law:
+This is because good relationships mean good communication, and communication between family lawyers and clients is key in family law:

 “do I feel silly for asking them questions?“